a-kulkarn/qualtrics-thinkgrid/README.md

 reticulate::install_python(version = "3.13:latest")
 ```

-_WARNING:_ Our package does not work with python <=3.10.
-We can look into the issue on request.
+_WARNING:_ This package requires Python 3.11 or higher.

 #### (b).
 Setting up the virtual environment.
 If you do not care about which python virtual environment you are using, run